How to Write a Check to Yourself: A Step-by-Step Guide

 Here are the answers to some of the most frequently asked questions regarding writing checks.

-• How do I write a personal check to myself?
+• How big of a check can I write to myself?

 Editor's note: This article was produced via automated technology and then fine-tuned and verified for accuracy by a member of GOBankingRates' editorial team.